The increased use of internet-connected Android devices means that applying over-the-air (OTA) firmware updates has become more important than ever.

 Emteria's core business is to provide an Android solution that works across a wide variety of industrial hardware configurations.
 To make this happen, we have had to implement a full end-to-end OTA firmware update solution that takes care of every aspect of the OTA firmware update procedure.

-From building to testing, signing, hosting, versioning, releasing, and validating the installation — and so on for every single step in the process — emteria has put the elements in place to implement Over-The-Air software updates easily.
+From building to testing, signing, hosting, versioning, releasing, and validating the installation — and so on for every single step in the process — emteria has put the elements in place to implement Over-the-Air software updates easily.

 From the fleet manager's perspective, the entire process is seamless: They simply work through our browser-based Device Hub that lets them control every aspect of the OTA firmware update.
 The infrastructure is all taken care of.
 The fleet manager must simply decide which devices get updated and which don't.
 The Device Hub also lets users experience the benefits of MDM (mobile device management).